dphilipson/transducist/docs/api.md

 many possibilities.
 Some advanced examples are shown below.

-Similar to [`.toMapGroupBy()`](#tomapgroupbygetkey-transformer), except that the `getKey` function required to return a string.
+Similar to [`.toMapGroupBy()`](#tomapgroupbygetkey-transformer), except that the `getKey` function is required to return a string.

 Examples: